abourget/secrets-bridge/README.md

 ## Basic usage

-Serves the SSH Agent, with no secret keys.
+Serves the SSH Agent securely over the bridge.
 Prints the bridge config to stdout, so you can bring it to the other node by **copy & pasting**:

     secrets-bridge serve -A